-If you are a current undergraduate student at the University of Pennsylvania, submatriculation provides a way to begin the Master of Behavioral and Decision Sciences (MBDS) program while completing your undergraduate program.
+If you are a current undergraduate student at the University of Pennsylvania, submatriculation provides a way to conditionally enroll in the Master of Behavioral and Decision Sciences (MBDS) program while completing your undergraduate program.
 Please note that undergraduates in online programs are not eligible for this option.
-Once accepted to the MBDS program, up to two courses may double-count towards your graduate and undergraduate programs (see below).
+Once conditionally accepted to the MBDS program, only one course may double-count towards your graduate and undergraduate programs (see below).

 Admission requirements

-• If you are interested in submatriculating, you should meet with your undergraduate academic advisor and the MBDS program team as early as possible.
+- If you are interested in submatriculating, you should meet with your undergraduate academic advisor and the MBDS associate director as early as possible.
 They can help you determine whether this program is a good fit for you, confirm your eligibility and determine whether additional forms should be completed.

-• In order to continue in the MBDS program, submatriculant grades in courses may not be less than an A-.
+- In order to continue in the MBDS program, the submatriculant's grade in the course selected may not be less than an A and the overall GPA at the end of the student's undergraduate program must be 3.7 or higher.
 This is a condition of final admission.

 Application deadlines